edgedb/edgedb/docs/reference/edgeql/casts.rst

         db> select <Hero><uuid>'01d9cc22-b776-11ed-8bef-73f84c7e91e7';
         {default::Hero {id: 01d9cc22-b776-11ed-8bef-73f84c7e91e7}}

-    If you try to cast a UUID that doesn't exist on the object, you'll get an
+    If you try to cast a UUID that no object of the type has as its ``id`` property, you'll get an error:
-    error:

     .. lint-off